 But many parents do not have the luxury of being stay-at-home parents until their child goes to preschool or kindergarten.
-Going back to work after 1-6 months is usually the norm here in America.
+Going back to work after 1-3 months is usually the norm here in America.
+It’s a shame.

 For those parents who’ve given up their careers to take care of their children, yet long to get back into the workforce before their child enters kindergarten, here is when to emotionally go back to work.

 When it comes to family, logic often goes out the window and emotions take over.
 Emotion is why parents are willing to pay $70,000 a year for a private school education when $20,000 a year for a public school education will do.
 Our desire to give our children everything makes our willingness to pay inelastic.

 We, as parents, feel our children’s pain as if it were our own.
 We also feel an immeasurable amount of joy once they achieve something they’ve worked so hard to achieve.

 What I realize now after being a stay-at-home father for four years is that there is one phrase that pierces my chest and sting my heart like no other.
 It is: